Southeast Salt Breakout Tracks

 At SALT 2018 you will have option of six breakout tracks to choose from, all of which will be made up of four sessions of varying topics.
 These sessions will be composed of dynamic, engaging teaching by pastors and campus missionaries from across the Southeast.
 The breakouts are created to offer tools for YOU to reach your university and world, with practical steps to take in the coming semesters to make an impact on campus.

-These classes will enrich your lives, and though you can only choose one track every session will be recorded for future listening!
+These classes will enrich your lives, and though you can only choose one breakout every session will be recorded for future listening!

 Breakout 1: LEAD your campus